orjangj/neotest-ctest/README.md

     `<dir>/<config>/CTestTestfile.cmake`.
   - For multi-config projects, the first CTest enabled configuration found will be selected.
+- Currently, framework tests are only detected if the system lib include pattern is used, such as `#include <gtest/gtest.h>` as opposed to `#include "gtest/gtest.h"`.
+- Some of the frameworks, such as `catch2` and `doctest`, enumerates test case names interchangeably.
+This makes it impossible for neotest-ctest to reliably map them to neotest positions.
+Please ensure that test case names are uniquely defined if you use multiple frameworks together!
 - Does not support neotest's `dap` strategy for debugging tests (yet)

 ## Requirements